pottereric/pottereric.github.com/2020-02-19-The-Importance-of-Humility-in-Software-Development.markdown

 All too frequently, we hear news of another major software bug.
 Bugs from big companies make the biggest news.
 Bugs from little companies seem just as common.
 As programmers, all these bugs are costing us time and money.
 We know we need to improve.
 But we can't seem to figure out how.

 As an industry, we've tried solving this problem with increasingly complex processes, increasingly complex tools, and sophisticated techniques.
-But Edsger Dijkstra proposed a different solution.
+But Edsger Dijkstra proposed a different, simpler solution.

 Dijkstra was one of the early pioneers of software development.
 He made important contributions in compilers, operating systems, and distributed systems.
 But he didn't claim that advances in these areas would lead to more reliable software.
 What he thought would make the most significant difference was humility.

-In his [ACM Turing Award lecture](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html), given in 1972, he described the process he envisioned for consistently delivering high-quality software.
-He saw the keys to this revolution being the use of abstraction to make programs intellectually manageable, developing correctness proofs alongside the software, and approaching the task of software development as humble programmers.
+In his 1972 [ACM Turing Award lecture](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html), he described the process he envisioned for consistently delivering high-quality software.
+He saw the 3 keys to this revolution
+1. The use of abstraction to make programs intellectually manageable
+2. Developing correctness proofs alongside the software
+3. Approaching the task of software development as humble programmers

 Why did he think that humility was a critical component?
 Let's look at the key passage in the lecture: